 After installing Faction, you'll be presented with the URL, Admin Username, and Password for accessing the console.
-If you need to access this information later, it is stored in
+If you need to access this information later, you can either run

 The first thing you'll want to do is setup a transport.
 By default, Faction comes with one transport configured: DIRECT.
 This transport allows payloads to connect directly to Faction which is fine for testing, but not a great idea for an actual engagement.